 Saturna Island: Wiiiiiind down here!
 I found this island to be the quietest, with maybe 3-4 options for restaurants/cafes, and the Saturna General Store being your one-stop shop for any supplies you need for the weekend.
 There are some lovely walks, hikes, and picnic spots here, including peaceful East Point Regional park.
 This is a popular place to watch whales, but whether or not you spot any majestic mammals, you’ll want to spend some time watching the ocean from the sandstone cliffs.
 Keep watch for (only slightly less majestic) seals, sea lions, and sea birds!
 Make sure you stop for a pint at the Saturna Lighthouse Pub – it’s just steps from the ferry and you can’t beat the waterfront views!
 Find out more about a relaxing day on Saturna Island.

-Mayne Island: When Kyla and I visited Mayne, we didn’t have a car.
-So I definitely can’t claim to have seen very much of the island, BUT I did have an incredible experience and have felt drawn back ever since.
-Actually, part of the appeal for us was that the trip we had planned was accessible without a vehicle.
+Mayne Island: When Kyla and I first visited Mayne, we didn’t have a car.
+We didn’t see much of the island, but part of the appeal was that the trip we had planned was accessible without a vehicle.
 Mayne Island Camping (hellooo ocean and seal views from your tent and outdoor shower with ocean view?!?) is only about a 40 minute walk from the ferry.
 That can be long when you’re walking uphill and carrying your camping gear, but we either hitchhiked or picked up the community bus partway in each direction.
-The campground is just a kilometre to Miners Bay, where you can find a grocery store, restaurant, library, museum, access to a hiking trail, the summer Farmer’s Market, the Agricultural Hall where they host live music in non-COVID times, and – most importantly – a brewery in the woods, just up the street.
+The campground is just a kilometre to Miners Bay, where you can find a grocery store, restaurant, library, museum, access to a hiking trail, the summer Farmer’s Market, the Agricultural Hall where they host live music, and – most importantly – a brewery in the woods, just up the street.
 Honestly, that little corner of Mayne felt idyllic (& pleasantly quirky) to us, and I bet the rest of the island is just as magical!
-Unfortunately camping is currently closed; fingers crossed for 2021.
 Find out more about camping on Mayne Island without a car.

 Salt Spring Island